 Feelings Check (4 min)

-Start with a feelings check where everyone goes around the table and shares how they are feeling and why.
+Start the session with a feelings check where everyone goes around the table and shares how they are feeling and why.
 You can pass around an item to help facilitate it or use a visual aid for younger students.
+These emoji cards are a fun way for little ones to identify their feelings.
+You may have to model this a few times at first.
 Grab this feelings check freebie here.
-You may have to model this a few times at first.
-I also have students sign in upon arrival to keep track of attendance.

 Icebreaker Activity (5 min)